List of historical Twitter services and applications

-This list is historical.
-Twitter was purchased by Elon Musk in 2023 and renamed X. The old Twitter API was replaced with a new paid API; this killed off virtually all third-party clients and services.
-The content below has not been significantly updated since 2014.

-Description

-This is a list of notable Twitter services and applications.
-Twitter's ecosystem of applications and clients crossed one million registered applications in 2011, up from 150,000 apps in 2010.
+This is a list of notable services and applications used on the microblogging service Twitter before it became X. Twitter's ecosystem of applications and clients crossed one million registered applications in 2011, up from 150,000 apps in 2010.
 These Twitter apps were built by more than 750,000 developers around the world.
-A new app is registered every 1.5 seconds, according to Twitter.
-These various services and applications are designed to work with or enhance the microblogging service Twitter.
-They are designed with various goals – many aim to improve Twitter's functionality while others set out to make the service more accessible, particularly from other devices.
-Some applications allow users to send messages (called tweets) directly while others give users the ability to create more complex tweets which they then have to manually post through Twitter itself.
+A new app was registered every 1.5 seconds, according to Twitter.
+These various services and applications were designed to work with or enhance the Twitter.
+They were designed with various goals – many aimed to improve Twitter's functionality while others set out to make the service more accessible, particularly from other devices.
+Some applications allowed users to send messages (called tweets) directly, while others gave users the ability to create more complex tweets which they then had to manually post through Twitter itself.

+Twitter was acquired by Elon Musk in 2022 and was later rebranded to X in 2023.
+The old Twitter API was replaced with a new paid API, killing off virtually all third-party clients and services.